isabellemyz/285-scripting-collection/README.md

 # 285-scripting-collection
-Collection of short scripts and projects for CSDS 285.
+Collection of short scripts and projects for CSDS 285 (Linux Tools and Scripting).
 Each of the projects in this repo are explained below!

 ### ATLA game
 The user can play a fun game set in the TV show *Avatar: The Last Airbender*.
 The game resembles rock-paper-scissors, except the options are the four elements: water, earth, fire, and air.
 The winning hierarchy is determined by the Avatar Cycle: water > earth > fire > air > water... and so on.